 Have Some Fun

 Don't be afraid to let loose once in awhile.
 It's good to have some fun with your employees.
 It shows them that you're just a regular person, not someone who's powerful and scary.
-Host company-wide events (or virtual ones) such as a family picnic or an office holiday party.
+Host company-wide events such as a family picnic or an office holiday party.
 You can also host team-building events for each team.
 Simply choose fun activities that require team members to work together such as a trip to the nearest escape room facility.

 Set reachable goals for your employees each month an give recognition awards to employees who meet or exceed their goals.
 Alternatively, start an Employee of the Month program and let your employees nominate their co-workers for the award.
 Also, when an employee reaches a small milestone, be sure to let them know that they did a great job.